samliu/dotfiles/README.md

   * git clone git@github.com:samliu/osxdotfiles.git ~/.dotfiles
   * cd ~/.dotfiles
   * python install.py
+  * Open vim, run `:PluginInstall` to install plugins with Vundle.

 The install script symlinks each file in the dotfile folder to your home directory and prompts if an overwrite is going to happen.